 Table of Contents

 We are officially in the Dog Days of Summer, those hot days from July to August, and The Farm is feeling it.
 The heat and sun-filled days make the gardens and flowers burst with growth and fruit.
-As you may have read, the cherries have come to an end after an extremely bountiful season.
+As you may have read in my post about cherry pie, the cherries have come to an end after an extremely bountiful season.
 This time of year, it seems that when one thing ends, two fill the space.

 Produce from the garden has become a steady stream: cabbage, peppers, lettuce, herbs, and zucchini have all been in harvest.

 Zucchini is great to use for cooking and baking!
-I can’t wait to share some scrumptious baked good recipes with you in the coming weeks!
+I can’t wait to share some scrumptious zucchini baked goods recipes with you in the coming weeks!

 Flowers are in full bloom.
 I work and strive to have many different varieties of flowers throughout the flowerbeds so something is blooming at all times, a trait my mother instilled in me.
 After years of planting different varieties, your beds too will be bursting with color and fresh flowers throughout spring, summer, and fall.